 Now, it’s important to note that these three types of law are imperfect.
 When you read the Old Testament, it’s clear that there’s some overlap between these categories.
 Sometimes ceremonial and civil laws would blend, for example, so that it’s difficult to fit every law into a neat category.
 That being said, these three distinctions give us a helpful summary of how God has used “law” throughout redemptive history.
 Some commandments, like those of the Moral Law, endure for all time and are binding even upon believers today.

 Other commandments, like those associated with the temple worship or the political theocracy of Israel, don’t and can’t apply today in the same way.
 Nevertheless, all of these laws in some way help lead us to Jesus.
 Christianity isn’t about getting to heaven through our good behavior (law keeping).
 The Christian faith is the revelation that Jesus has ripped heaven open by coming down to us, and taking the curse of the law in our place (Gal.
 3:13).
-Christianity isn’t a religion of rule-keeping, but a religion of love.
-Love for the God who lifted us up when we had broken his law by carrying the burden of perfection on himself.
-Accepted in Christ, we get to follow God’s Law from a place of deep gratitude rather than fear of rejection.
+Christianity isn’t a religion of rule-keeping, but a religion of love–love for the God who lifted us up when we’d broken his law, by carrying the burden of perfection on himself.
+Accepted in Christ, we get to follow God’s law from a place of deep gratitude rather than fear of rejection.